 Preparing a home inventory well in advance is a good idea – and may be easier than you think.
 Learn how to make a home inventory using the Know Your Stuff site from the Insurance Information Institute.

-For more information download or order Fire Sense: A Smart Way to Prevent, Detect and Escape Home Fires.
+For more information download Fire Sense: A Smart Way to Prevent, Detect and Escape Home Fires.
 This guidebook can help you and your family, prevent, detect and escape home fires.